quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ## Batch Processing of Packets {#batch}

-To avoid sending multiple acknowledgements in rapid succession, an endpoint can process all packets in a batch before determining whether to send an ACK frame in response, as stated in {{Section 13.2.2 of QUIC-TRANSPORT}}.
+To avoid sending multiple acknowledgments in rapid succession, an endpoint can process all packets in a batch before determining whether to send an ACK frame in response, as stated in {{Section 13.2.2 of QUIC-TRANSPORT}}.